Page updated May 18th, 2019.

-These conditions are ideal to set up a Perpetual Salt Fountain, an oceanographic curiosity, as first described by Henry Stommel et al. in 1956.
-If you put a vertical pipe between two layers, and pump it up until the pipe is full with the colder deep water, you can stop pumping and the up flow will last perpetually, without any other energy spending.
+These conditions are ideal to set up a Perpetual Salt Fountain, an "oceanographic curiosity", as first described by Henry Stommel et al. in 1956.
+If you have a warm and salty water mass above a colder and fresher one, put a vertical pipe between this two layers, pump it up until the pipe is full with the deep water, and then you can stop pumping.
+The up flow will last perpetually, without any other external energy spending.
 This is due to the fact that the heat difference between the water masses is conducted through the pipe walls, but the salinity difference remains unchanged.
 This property has been recently validated on open sea by Shigenao Maruyama et al. from the Institute of Fluid Science, TOHOKU University.
 In our previous example, we have very salty and warm water above very little salted and colder water.
 The salinity having the largest influence on density, the salt fountain should be very strong.
 Here is our solution to bring nutrients up without energy spending.

 (Courtesy: Institute of Fluid Science, TOHOKU University)